 Agave plants also make wonderful potted specimens for the patio.
 Separating and diving the “pups” from the mother plant is easy… a little wiggling along with some roots and you are good to go.

-- When planting keep crown above soil line
+- When planting keep the crown above soil line

-- Soil should dry slowly but drain well.
-Mix – equals parts sharp sand, compost and a good potting mix
+- Plant using a well-draining succulent soil OR Mix equals parts sharp sand, compost, and a good potting mix

 - During growing season begin with a dry balanced fertilizer, as the season progresses feed with complete liquid fertilizer once a month